admin-shell-io/aasx-package-explorer/src/Notes_V3.md

 * redesign logo file
 * web browser not working
-* remove unnecessary XAML files from WPF legacy
 * ImageMap does not display anything without background image
 * Plugin options?
 * for AnnotatedRel: check SelectAdequateEnum() for allowed elems
 * change file repo format with unsynchronized AAS/ AssetIds, its stupid
-* DocuShelf / Double click in WPF does not work
 * BOM / Option / Styles ??

 * more work on plotting (energy..)